 How Email Marketing Software Can Help

-The fastest and easiest way to do A/B testing is to utilize email automation and marketing software.
+The fastest and easiest way to do A/B testing is to utilize email marketing automation and marketing software.
 Not only does it make it easier to divide your groups and create multiple templates of the same email — it’s also a one-stop-shop for gathering data on your outcomes.

 As for other A/B testing tools, so long as you’re using an email marketing platform that provides the service, you won’t have to worry about investing in another piece of software.
 That’s good news for your budget, as well as for your timeline.